Table of Contents:

 It’s important to consider that brand abuse takes place on many different channels.
 An increasingly higher percentage of fake items are sold via social media and marketplaces, away from the more traditional ecommerce sites.

 One way to find this out is to audit your brand IP infringements: where do they take place and how frequent are they?
-There are a number of brand protection companies that will audit your business for free.
+There are a number of brand abuse monitoring services that offer a wide range of protection, from multinational protection services to traditional legal firms or smaller tech-based solutions.
 This will allow you to prioritize where the threat is biggest and thus where you would like to focus your resources.

-As a first step, you can also take advantage of our free Brand scan to analyse your level of counterfeits online.
+As a first step, you can also take advantage of our free Brand scan to analyze your level of counterfeits online.

 In addition to this, it’s good practice to consider your own target market.
-Where will they look for your products and for products like yours – will it be through apps, social media or on e-commerce sites?
+Where will they look for your products and for products like yours – will it be through apps, social media, or ecommerce sites?
 Also, consider your geographic focus.
 A combination of these factors will help you build a clear picture of what kind of service you need.

 No modern-day brand can afford to rely only on traditional methods of finding counterfeits.
 Technological solutions do not replace an existing legal or brand protection team, the technology allows teams to work with greater efficiency, freeing them from searches and submitting removal requests; it lets them deal with the more complicated stuff.